 Pot of clam chowder with ladle

-• Bacon – chopped.
-Traditional New England clam chowder uses salt pork to make the base of the soup (the roux), but bacon is easier to find and just as delicious!
+• Bacon – Traditional New England clam chowder uses salt pork, but bacon is easier to find.

-• Carrots, celery, and onions – sliced thin, this combination of veggies used at the base of many soups is called mirepoix.
-You can mince it thinly if you don’t prefer a flavor and it will disappear into the soup while adding tons of flavor.
+• Carrots, celery, and onions – finely chopped, this combination of veggies used at the base of many soups is called mirepoix.

 • Clams – 3 cans of clams – drain the clams, but keep the juice.
 If using fresh, see our tips below.

-• Bay Leaf, Thyme, and Salt and Pepper – Flavors the broth and add salt to taste since the sodium will change depending on your clams
+• Bay Leaf, Thyme – Flavors the broth and add salt to taste since the sodium will change depending on your clams.
+You can replace thyme with dill, fresh parsley, or Old Bay seasoning.

 Ingredients for fish stew including bacon, celery, carrots, clams, onion, salt, pepper, flour, bay leaf, Worcestershire sauce, Tobasco, potatoes, milk and whipping cream